 In addition to the above, you’ll find many interesting street stalls and bakeries along the main streets in Sukhumi and Gagra.
 Modern western restaurants are starting to pop up everywhere as well, so you won’t be at want of quality food options in Abkhazia.

-Getting a Local SIM Card in Abkhazia
+How to Get a Local SIM Card in Abkhazia

 Since it can be easy to get turned around in Abkhazia, and since English isn’t widely spoken, it’s enormously helpful to have a local SIM card so that you can look things up on the internet, use Google translate, etc.